Position Paper

 -

 One delegate from each committee will be selected to receive the Best Position Paper Award.
-In order to qualify for consideration for the Best Position Paper Award, delegates must submit their position paper before March 8th at midnight SGT.
+In order to qualify for consideration for the Best Position Paper Award (and all awards), delegates must submit their position paper before March 12th 11:59pm SGT.